cKlee/easyM2R/README.md

 * @param null|string The MARC format must be one of 'jsonld', 'json', 'php', 'ntriples', 'turtle', 'rdfxml', 'dot', 'n3', 'png', 'gif', 'svg'
 * @param null|string The base IRI for each MARC record in RDF

+### XML caveat

+While it is possible to transform MARCXML data, there is a problem with namespaces within the XML.
+FILE_MARC does not handle namespaces until now.
+This behaviour may change in the future.

 # Configuration

 The configuration is done via a JSON-LD document called template.
 The template is the blue print for every graph resulting from a MARC record.
 The template has to follow some ground rules, but whatever you do in the template, remember that it must be a valid JSON-LD file.
 You can test the validity of your template via the [JSON-LD Playground](http://json-ld.org/playground/).